 The problem sets and the case write-up will be graded on a ten-point scale.
 Your grade will depend on the logic of your analysis and the clarity of your write-up.
-The lowest of the five score will be dropped.

 All your assignment submissions are subject to the CBS Honor Code.
 Violations of the CBS Honor Code may lead to failing the assignment, failing the course, suspension, and/or dismissal.
-To avoid ambiguity that may lead to unintentional violations of the Honor Code, assignment description types have been standardized and specified here.
+In order to avoid ambiguity that may lead to unintentional violations of the Honor Code, assignment description types have been standardized and specified here.
 Case write-ups are "Type A" assignments.
 Problem sets are "Type B2" assignments.